Tilea Campaign Part 31

 “Sea Wolves!
 March on!” he boomed, and those in the front rank began to push over the barricade.

-An iron round-shot now shattered the last of the carroccio’s draft horses, ensuring it would not leave the field.
-Several of the more devout amongst that flank of the army, especially those who prayed especially to Morr, were pleased by this, for now the wagon could be recaptured and either purified or burned – it mattered not which, only that it would no longer be defiled.
+An iron round-shot shattered the last of the carroccio’s draft horses, ensuring it could not leave the field.
+Several of the more devout amongst that flank of the army, especially those whose prayers favoured Morr, were elated, for now the wagon could be recaptured and either purified or burned.
+It mattered not which, only that it would no longer be defiled.

 When the mounted men at arms of the Black Guard and the Knights of the Lady both turned to face enemy engaged with the demigryphs they discovered that their assistance was not needed!

-The last of the skeletal riders, all but one of the wolves and the vampire Captain Bernhardt had all fallen to the monstrous talons and sharp blades of the hunting pack.
-The undead Bernhardt was undone.
-Now he was merely dead.
+The last of the skeletal riders, the vampire Captain Bernhardt and all but one of the wolves had all fallen to the monstrous talons and sharp blades of the last demigryph.
+The undead Bernhardt had been undone, for now, he was truly dead.

-His spell however was not strong enough and was easily dispelled by Hakim, despite the living wizard’s addled state of mind.
-When the ground shook, Saffiro suddenly realised how close he was to the colossus …
+His ensuing spell, however, was weak and so easily dispelled by Hakim, despite the living wizard’s addled state of mind.
+When the ground shook, Saffiro suddenly realised just how close he was to the colossus …

-.. and turned to run after the Church of Nagash.
-Moments later he sensed magic being directed at him by the giant construct, and despite his growing panic, managed to dispel it.
-His relief was cut short however, when the colossus followed by casting its own burning gaze.
-The etheric heat that now engulfed Saffiro was so strong that for a moment his very bones could be seen as his threadbare robes disintegrated and his blotched flesh burned away.
-And then even the bones were gone.
+Cursing his decision to linger, he suddenly sensed magic being directed at him by the giant construct.
+Despite his growing panic, he managed to dispel it, yet his relief was short-lived, however, for the colossus also conjured a burning gaze.
+The etheric heat that now engulfed Safiro was so strong that for a moment his very bones could be seen as his threadbare robes disintegrated and his blotched flesh burned away.

-As the now lordless skeletons floundered, their ranks starting to splinter and scatter, and as the zombies staggered and stumbled over each other in their confusion, the corpse cart and the last of crypt horrors (having lost another of their number to a cannon shot) fled from the field, to join in the wake of the Church of Nagash.
+As the now rudderless skeletons floundered, their ranks beginning to splinter and scatter, as did their very bones, and as the zombies staggered and stumbled over each other in confusion, the corpse cart and the last of crypt horrors fled from the field, to join in the wake of the Church of Nagash.

 Next Installment: Part 32